kadartamascsaba/deep-learning-ubbse2015/VoiceConf/README.md

 - Android SDK 23.0.2

 ### Installation
 To build and run the project simply press the green Run button, with the "app" selected as configuration.
-(You will need an android mobie device or an emulator with google play services)
+(You will need an android mobile device or an emulator with Google Play Services)

 #### Building